msteenab/Group3-repo-projects/Selenium Lab.md

 - Must have basic knowledge of software testing
 - Must have knowledge on how to use locators
 - Must have a basic level of knowledge of the python programming language
+- Must have a basic level of knowledge of html

 ## BEFORE YOU GET STARTED
 You will need the following in order for your tests to perform correctly